Our Insights

 A capped energy package is the standard offering you'll get from any energy company.

-• Your monthly payment is calculated based on an estimate using the typical usage for a household of your size.
+• Your monthly bills payment is calculated based on an estimate using the typical energy usage for a household of your size.

 • If your meter readings show you've used more power than your supplier estimated, you'll need to pay the extra at the end of your contract.

-• To go back to mobile contract comparisons, this is like a pay as you got contract.
-You get a super cheap offer, but maybe only 1GB of data, which doesn't always last very long.
+• To go back to mobile contract comparisons, this is like a capped data contract.
+You get a cheaper monthly payment, but maybe only 1GB of data, which doesn't always last very long.

 • A cheaper initial price doesn't mean you're going to get what you need.